-Under the current artistic direction of Alex Yoffe, FROG rehearses weekly and gives concerts and workshops throughout the year.
+Under the current artistic direction of Alex Yoffe, FROG rehearses two times a week and gives concerts and workshops throughout the year.
 Periodically, FROG offers a free session of introductory gamelan classes to anyone who is interested.
-Classes are generally held on Tuesday evenings prior to our ensemble rehearsals.

-Friends of the Gamelan is partially supported by a grant from the Illinois Arts Council Agency, and by individual donors.
+Friends of the Gamelan is partially supported by a grant from The City of Chicago Department of Cultural Affairs and Special Events and the Illinois Arts Council Agency, and by individual donors.

 Alex Yoffe is a Javanese gamelan musician and teacher.
 After completing his degree in music composition at the CCPA, he went on to the concentrated study of Central Javanese gamelan, having been awarded a scholarship—fully funded by the Indonesian government—at the Indonesian Institute of the Arts in Surakarta (ISI Surakarta).
 Yoffe has performed with and taught many gamelans across the US, including Gamelan Laras Tentrem (Boston), Gamelan Kusuma Laras (NYC), Gamelan Sari Raras Irama (Buffalo, NY), as well as at numerous universities and colleges.
 He has also performed with many groups and renowned musicians in Java, Indonesia.